Used and loved by millions

 Best practice

-Use more common and grammatically sound alternatives like "increase knowledge" or "expand knowledge" for clearer communication.
-This improves the readability and professionalism of your writing.
+Use more common and grammatically correct alternatives like "increase knowledge" or "expand knowledge" for clarity.

 Common error